packerliu/network-query-engine-examples/README.md

 6. DME takes advantage of GraphQL's *graph* model to provide fields on objects that link (aka *join*) to related information.
 For example, a field of an interface links to other interface to which it is connected.
 This field provides the related interface object, not just its name.

-Forward Networks DME only covers a subset of OpenConfig models.
-Specifically, it covers the following:
+7. Forward Networks DME only covers a subset of OpenConfig models.
+[More info on included data.](#Data-Coverage)
-1. Interface data
-2. Network instance data
-3. BGP data (presently limited `adj-rib-in` and `adj-rib-out`)

 # Contributing